 A considerable literature on the prospects of Pakistan to adopt IT is also available; findings of the studies were mixed.
-For example, while weak exchange rate pass-through favors Pakistan for adoption of IT, significance of imported inflation, relatively low impact of monetary policy on inflation, strong likelihood of considerable loss of output and negative growth at the initial phase of IT made a strong case against adoption of IT (Akbari and Rankaduwa, 2005).
-Similarly, Chaudhry and Choudhary (2005) argue that the SBP should not adopt inflation targeting because major cause of inflation in Pakistan is the rise in import prices while effect of monetary policy on inflation is negligible and statistically insignificant.
+For example, while weak exchange rate pass-through favors Pakistan for adoption of IT, significance of imported inflation, relatively low impact of monetary policy on inflation, strong likelihood of considerable loss of output and negative growth at the initial phase of IT made a strong case against adoption of IT [Akbari and Rankaduwa, (2005)].
+Similarly, in sharp contrast to other studies,4 Chaudhry and Choudhary (2005) argued that SBP should not adopt inflation targeting because major cause of inflation in Pakistan is the rise in import prices while effect of monetary policy on inflation is negligible and statistically insignificant.

-In sharp contrast to these, some researchers found that this is probably the best time for Pakistan to adopt IT, given the improved macroeconomic fundamentals and recent trend of low inflation (Khalid, 2005).
-Moreover, Zaidi (2005) and Khalid (2005) both propose that a flexible or inflation targeting lite (ITL) is a better option for Pakistan.
+In sharp contrast to these, some researchers found that this is probably the best time for Pakistan to adopt IT, given the improved macroeconomic fundamentals and recent trend of low inflation [Khalid (2005)].
+Moreover, Zaidi (2005) and Khalid (2005) both proposed that flexible or inflation targeting lite (ITL) is a better option for Pakistan.

-3. Money Demand Function
+III.
+Money Demand Function

-A number of studies have been conducted on demand for money function regarding Pakistan, from simple regression (Mangla, 1979), to complex divisia monetary aggregates (Tariq and Mathew, 1997) and error correction models at disaggregated levels (Khan et al., 2000).
-Despite different techniques and a variety of hypotheses seeking diverse objectives, all these studies are based on the conventional proposition that demand for real balances is a function of a scale variable and an opportunity cost variable.
+A number of studies have been conducted with respect to demand for money function in Pakistan, from simple regression [e.g. Mangla, (1979)], to complex divisia monetary aggregates [Tariq and Mathew, (1997)] and error correction models at disaggregated levels [Khan et al., (2000)].
+Despite significantly different techniques, a variety of hypotheses and varying objectives, all of these studies are based on the conventional proposition that demand for real balances is a function of a scale variable and an opportunity cost variable.
 While scale variable is used to proxy the transaction demand for money, opportunity cost variable captures the speculative and precautionary demand motives for holding money.
 To maintain the true spirit and to avoid overshadowing this basic proposition, a simple money demand function has been estimated with cointegration technique to avoid spurious regression as well as to estimate an error correction model to explore short-run dynamics of this relationship.